 The plan was anchored by the area’s community health centers (CHCs) and Boston City Hospital.
 This model formed the basis for what would become Neighborhood Health Plan.
 In 1986, the Massachusetts League of Community Health Centers and the Greater Boston Forum for Health Action identified a new challenge: to provide better access to health care for all underserved populations.
 In 1986, NHP was incorporated and began its work by serving the patients of Boston Health Plan.

 From modest beginnings in the Fields Corner neighborhood of Dorchester, NHP quickly embraced its role as a community member, service provider, and leader.
 From the beginning, NHP set out to provide the best personally-tailored care to meet the health needs of a diverse community.

 NHP was one of the first health plans in the country created with the express purpose of addressing the health care needs of underserved populations.

-By working closely with the MassHealth program and commercial purchasers, and by partnering with CHCs and other providers, NHP has grown from a few thousand members in the late 1980s to more than a few hundred thousand members today.
+By working closely with the MassHealth program and commercial purchasers, and by partnering with CHCs and other providers, NHP has grown from a few thousand members in the late 1980s to hundreds of thousands of members today.

 Today, Neighborhood Health Plan is a member of Partners HealthCare which was founded by Brigham and Women’s Hospital and Massachusetts General Hospital.